wp-plugins/child-theme-configurator/readme.txt

 * Feature: export child theme as zip archive
 * Added transform to list of vendor rules
 * Bug fixed: parser not loading multiple instances of same @media rulesets
+* Refactored uploader to use wp core functions for compatibility and security
 * Increased CHLD_THM_CFG_MAX_RECURSE_LOOPS to 1000 to accommodate complex parent frameworks

 = 1.4.5.2 =